Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Application

 Then, we present the application of our main sharper Theorem \ref{theorem:generalization-via-stability-in-gradients-sharper}.
-In the strongly convex and smooth case, we provide a up to $O\left(1/n^2\right)$ high probability excess risk guarantee valid for any algorithms depending on the optimal population error $F(\rvw^*)$.
+In the PL condition and smooth case, we provide a up to $\tilde{O}\left(1/n^2\right)$ high probability excess risk guarantee valid for any algorithms depending on the optimal population error $F(\rvw^*)$.